 In terms of art, Kohler not only amassed a collection of some of the most important Classical Modern and Swiss art, but also dedicated himself to supporting young artists and art historians at different universities and research institutions.

-Childhood education was also of great importance for Max Kohler.
+Education was also of great importance for Max Kohler.
 Together with his wife, Jacqueline, he founded the renowned Rietberg Montessori School in Zurich in 1987.

 In the spirit of its founder, the Max Kohler Foundation aims to make a lasting contribution to youth and culture in Switzerland.